spotfiresoftware/tibco-streaming-samples/web/prometheus-metrics/prometheus-metrics-war/src/site/markdown/index.md

 # Web : Prometheus Metrics - WAR

-This sample describes how to expose TIBCO&reg; Streaming node metrics as a Prometheus consumable REST endpoint.
+This sample describes how to expose Spotfire&reg; Streaming node metrics as a Prometheus consumable REST endpoint.

 ## Initialize the servlet